 if (!require(devtools)) {install.packages("devtools")}

-stop("must be in root folder of EJAM source package")}
+stop("must set ejamroot to root folder of EJAM source package")}

 You may be able to install the package to just run the web app locally in RStudio without cloning, but some of the code assumes a local source code copy is available (especially functions or scripts related to analysis the web app cannot do, or for package development).